frando0924-oss/solana-pay-agent-mvp/README.md

 The CLI prints a `solana:` URI and a generated reference.
 A production adapter should display the URI as a QR code, then call `verifyPaymentWithRpc` using a server-side RPC URL and the reference returned by `buildPaymentRequest`.

+## Live demo

+Try the browser MVP at <https://frando0924-oss.github.io/solana-pay-agent-mvp/>.
+It runs without a build step and keeps the same keyless boundary as the Node
+implementation: request creation is unsigned, and verification reads only the confirmed transaction fields needed to reconcile a payment.

 ## Safety notes

 - Amounts are parsed as integer lamports, avoiding floating-point accounting.